STEP Home Workshop for Veteran Reintegration and Suicide Prevention

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on providing support and skills for transitioning Veterans, so it's best to discuss your medications with the trial coordinators.

-What data supports the effectiveness of the treatment STEP-Home-SP for veteran reintegration and suicide prevention?
+What evidence suggests that the STEP-Home-SP workshop is effective for veteran reintegration and suicide prevention?

 Catherine B Fortier, PhD